 Another trend worth mentioning is the increased interoperability available between the set of neural networks supporting artificial intelligence.
 Developers are facing difficulties when it comes down to choosing the right framework for their AI systems.
 With this in mind, an AI model that is trained within a specific framework often ends up lacking support when attempting to transition to another network.
 That’s why developers are attempting to increase interoperability between the systems.
 This will likely lead to more capable AI systems.

 So, where is technology headed in terms of its adoption?
-Researchers believe that during 2019, more businesses will consider implementing AI-based systems, especially for marketing purposes such as customer support, retention, and engagement.
-This trend is certainly interesting, since customer engagement sounds like a job well-suited for humans.
-However, AI implementation in this case will likely save a lot of man-hours, while also reducing waiting times for customers requiring additional information.
+Researchers believe that during 2022, more businesses will consider implementing AI-based systems, especially for marketing purposes such as customer support, retention, and engagement.
+This trend is certainly interesting since customer engagement sounds like a job well-suited for humans.
+However, AI implementation, in this case, will likely save a lot of man-hours, while also reducing waiting times for customers requiring additional information.

-Other areas of AI adoption in business include general tech-related processes, research efforts and development.
-AI in 2019 will play a crucial role in scheduling, predictive maintenance, and maximizing energy efficiency.
-But that’s not the best part:
+Other areas of AI adoption in business include general tech-related processes, research efforts, development, and security.
+AI in 2022 will play a crucial role in scheduling, predictive maintenance, and maximizing energy efficiency.
+But that's not the best part:

 In the process of development and optimization, this trend in technology will create a wealth of new jobs.

-Machine learning developers and programmers rank among the top emerging job positions garnering over 2000 active and well-paid listings on Linkedin.
-While this automation will inevitably lead to job cuts in the manual labor sectors, it is also expected to create over 50 million new positions before 2030.
+Machine learning developers and programmers rank among the top emerging job positions garnering over 2000 active and well-paid listings on LinkedIn.
+While this automation will inevitably lead to job cuts in the manual labor sectors, it is also expected to create over 58 million new positions before 2030.

-When someone mentions “blockchain”, the first association that springs to mind is usually “bitcoin.”
-That’s not too surprising as the financial and banking sectors were the first to experience the blockchain technology in action.
+When someone mentions "blockchain", the first association that springs to mind is usually "bitcoin."
+That's not too surprising as the financial and banking sectors were the first to experience blockchain technology in action.
 The thing is, blockchain is far more than just bitcoin.